oleobal/risper/doc/notes.md

 Lists are delimited with `[]`.
 List elements are separated with whitespace, or with `,` (forced separation).

-Evaluating a list (ie, executing a block of code) evaluates all its elements but returns nothing (`Empty`).
-There are two ways to retrieve values: the first is to use the `return` function, and the other is to use the alternative type of list `()`, used for priority.
+Evaluating a list (ie, executing a block of code) evaluates all its elements and returns what the last one evaluates to.
+Values can also be retrieved with the `return` pseudo-function.

-Parens `()` have two special rules:
- - if a Parens contains a single element, then it is replaced at runtime with the evaluation of this element
- - Parens, unlike regular lists, are evaluated within the parent context.
+Parens `()`, unlike regular lists, are evaluated within the parent context.

 For instance, `if(true (store(a, 5)) )` results in `a=5` in the outer context,
 but `if( true [store(a, 5)] )` doesn't touch it.